 “For assembling data sets, other groups tend to call people into the lab.
 It’s really hard to scale that up.
 Calling 50 people in itself is already a fairly tedious process.
 But we realized we could do this through crowdsourcing”, he continued.

-The researchers prepared and retained their system using different-sized subsets of their data for getting an idea about how better these training sets may enhance performance.
-The result becomes as: 10,000 training examples are enough to reduce the margin of error to a half-centimetre.
+The researchers prepared and retained their system using different-sized subsets of their data to get an idea about how these training sets may enhance performance.
+The result is that 10,000 training examples are enough to reduce the margin of error to a half-centimetre.
 This is good enough to develop the system profitably and reasonably.

 Tightening the net